paulober/MicroPico/async-await.md

 ## Approach

-A three-phase approach will be used: the first is all about laying async-await groundwork and the second is about to switching to it.
+A three-phase approach will be used: the first is all about laying async-await groundwork and the second is about switching to it.

-It is anticipated that the changes will take up to three months, starting in mid-February 2021.
+> Work is now complete!

 ### Phase 1